RobustBench/robustbench/README.md

 pip install git+https://github.com/RobustBench/robustbench.git@v1.0
 ```

-This will also install all the dependencies but `torch` and `torchvision`.
-We leave the installation
-of the most suitable versions for your hardware up to you.
-We're currently supporting `torch>=1.7.0`
-.

 Now let's try to load CIFAR-10 and some quite robust CIFAR-10 models from
 [Carmon2019Unlabeled](https://arxiv.org/abs/1905.13736) that achieves 59.53% robust accuracy evaluated with AA under
 `eps=8/255`: